-One of the amazing characteristics of bitcoin is that it is not centralized, which means that the blockchain is not stored in a single computer.
+One of the amazing characteristics of Bitcoin is that it is not centralized, which means that the blockchain is not stored in a single computer.
 Instead, the blockchain ledger is managed by a network of computers, and it is updated regularly to ensure all transactions are listed in the blockchain.

-The miner is basically one among many custodians of the blockchains, and they are collectively responsible for keeping the network secure.
+The miner is one among many custodians of the blockchains, and they are collectively responsible for keeping the network secure.

 Everyone’s wallet balance is visible, so anyone will be able to see how many bitcoins you have.
-To enhance security, though, your wallet balance is only assigned an account number, rather than your actual name, which is generated automatically through an algorithm in the bitcoin network that is virtually impossible to crack.
+To enhance security, though, your wallet balance is only assigned an account number, rather than your actual name, which is generated automatically through an algorithm in the Bitcoin network that is virtually impossible to crack.
 In addition to your account number, a private key is also generated using an algorithm, which will act as your digital signature or account password whenever you want to make a transaction.

 History of bitcoin

-The first ever bitcoin transaction was made on the 3rd of January 2009, in which Nakamoto created the first blockchain and rewarded himself 50 bitcoins.
-This is how new bitcoins are created, when a bitcoin miner creates a hash from a blockchain.
-As more miners got into the blockchain network, the reward for creating a hash kept reducing, but at the same time more bitcoins were created.
+The first ever Bitcoin transaction was made on the 3rd of January 2009, in which Nakamoto created the first blockchain and rewarded himself 50 bitcoins.
+This is how new bitcoins are created when a Bitcoin miner creates a hash from a blockchain.
+As more miners got into the blockchain network, the reward for creating a hash kept reducing, but at the same time, more bitcoins were created.

 The reward for creating a hash is halved after 210,000 blocks are created, and this has brought down the reward to $12.5 at the moment.
 With more miners, though, and improving computer technology, the next 210,000 blocks will be reached much faster.

-According to Nakamoto’s research paper, he estimated that the reward for creating a hash for bitcoin would reduce to zero by around the year 2140 when the number of bitcoins would reach 21 million in the world.
+According to Nakamoto’s research paper, he estimated that the reward for creating a hash for Bitcoin would reduce to zero by around the year 2140 when the number of Bitcoins would reach 21 million in the world.

 Reception of bitcoin

-At the moment, there are over 100,000 known stores that accept bitcoin, and many more retail traders who also accept it.
+At the moment, there are over 100,000 known stores that accept Bitcoin, and many more retail traders who also accept it.

-Features of bitcoin that make it unique
+Features of Bitcoin that make it unique

-Bitcoin is not only an online payment system as it was originally intended, but instead has become a form of currency on its own right.
-There are some characteristics of bitcoin, though, that make it very unique from other forms of currencies, and hence why it is still not officially recognized as a currency.
+Bitcoin is not only an online payment system as it was originally intended, but instead has become a form of currency in its own right.
+There are some characteristics of Bitcoin, though, that make it very unique from other forms of currencies, and hence why it is still not officially recognized as a currency.
 To understand these differences, you have to understand what constitutes a form of currency: